 Before we process the First thing we need to do is add the DHCP Role to the server.
 To do this open Server Manager, select Add roles and features.

-Now on the next screen Select Role-based of featured-based installation and select Next.
+Now on the next screen Select Role-based or feature-based installation and select Next.
 In the Server Selection Page, Your current server should already be selected, if not, select the server you want to work with under SERVER POOL then click Next.
 Now on the Select server roles page, select the DHCP Server checkbox.

 Complete DHCP configuration